Diabetes Medications

 3. Cholesterol medication

 Various medications can lower cholesterol levels.
-Statins are recommended for most patients and have been directly associated with reducing risk for heart attack and stroke.
+Statins are recommended for most people and have been directly associated with reducing risk for heart attack and stroke.
 Statins continue to provide the most effective lipid-lowering treatment in most cases.

 Learn more about the types of cholesterol-lowering medications.